vitorjrodrigues/vsss-otter-nipple/README.md

 Using
 -----

-1. If your ESP8266 is not yet configures for yout wireless network then:
+1. If your ESP8266 is not yet configured for your wireless network then:
   * Set your WiFi credentials in include/private_ssid_config.h.
   * Set `updateWirelessSettings = true` in `main.cpp`.
 2. For initial flashing run